Daily Sunscreen Use: The Best Sunscreen For Everyday Use

 Which Sunscreen Is Best For Daily Use?

 Choosing a sunscreen that has these qualities means you’ll be properly protecting your skin from the sun every day.
 Wearing sunscreen every day prevents early signs of aging, reduces your risk of sunburn and skin cancer, and prevents inflammation and skin discoloration.
-So if you want to have healthy skin that makes you look 10 years younger, you need to wear sunscreen every single day, rain or shine.
+So if you want to have healthy skin that can make you look younger, make sure to wear sunscreen every single day, rain or shine!

 When Is The Best Time To Apply Sunscreen?